-HTF-14

-Please see Common Response 8 in Section 5.2.4 of the Final Supplemental EIS/4(f).
+HTF-14 Please see Common Response 8 in Section 5.2.4 of the Final Supplemental EIS/4(f).

-The negative impacts of the Project on historical properties will be substantial, and extend well beyond the obvious harm caused by taking of land or construction within the Project's footprint as shown by the impacts from the Project on the visual and physical connectivity of the Honolulu waterfront and the TCP Chinatown Special district Under Section 4(f), use of parklands may not be authorized for the Project unless the FTA determines that "[t]here is no prudent and feasible alternative," as defined in Section 774.17, to the use of land from the 4(f) property; and [t]he program or project includes all possible planning, as defined in Section 774.17, to minimize harm to the property resulting from such HTF-15 HTF-15 The effects of the Project on historical properties were addressed in Section 4.16.3 of the Final EIS/4(f) and the SHPO concurred with the effect determinations; measures to mitigate the adverse effects were included in the PA, which was executed between the FTA, the SHPO, the Navy, HART and the ACHP on January 18, 2011. use."
-The designation of 4(f) sites includes the preservation and protection of view planes.
-An intrusive transportation system such as the Project must consider all of the affects to the above 4(f) properties before a design and route are considered.
-HTF-16 HTF-16 Visual effects of the Project were addressed in Section 4.8.3 of the Final EIS/4(f).
-The Beretania Street Tunnel offers a "prudent and feasible" alternative.
-An alternative, which was never seriously considered until court ordered but an alternative that would avoid "use" of and adverse, direct, indirect, cumulative and substantial impacts to Section 4(f) resources at Mother Waldron Park and Honolulu's historic waterfront and TCP Chinatown Special District.
-HTF-17 HTF-17 Please see Common Responses 5 and 6.
+The negative impacts of the Project on historical properties will be substantial, and extend well beyond the obvious harm caused by taking of land or construction within the Project's footprint as shown by the impacts from the Project on the visual and physical connectivity of the Honolule waterfront and the TCP Chinatown Special district t HTF Under Section $4(f)$, use of parklands may not be authorized for the Project unless the FTA determines that "[t]here is no prudent and feasible alternative," as defined in Section 774.17, to the use of land from the $4(f)$ property; and [t]he program or project includes all possible planning, as defined in Section 774.17, to minimize harm to the property resulting from such use."
+The designation of $4(f)$ sites includes the preservation and protection of view planes.
+An intrusive transportation system such as the Project must consider all of the affects to the above $4(f)$ properties before a design and route are considered. НТЕ The Beretania Street Tunnel offers a "prudent and feasible" alternative.
+An alternative, which was never seriously considered until court ordered but an alternative that would avoid "use" of and adverse, direct, indirect, cumulative and substantial impacts to Section 4(f) resources at Mother Waldron Park and Honolulu's historic waterfront and TCP Chinatown Special District. НТІ